Stingerman06/MethodTraining/CommentsAndNotes.md

 This file is strictly for commenting on any part of the code in Program.cs.
 This is also notes for me on possibly improving my code if at all(more than likely).

+Lines 97-106 was where I left off.
+My brain couldn't think much afterwards.
+Was working on something...